IGITUGraz/IGI-Reading-Group/index.md

 The IGI Reading Group is the informal Journal Club of [IGI](http://www.igi.tugraz.at) where we meet about once a week and discuss papers that are related to our research.

-In the WS 2021/2022, the journal club will take place every Tuesday at 11:00 online (or, if possible, in the IGI seminar room).
+In the SS 2022, the journal club will take place every Tuesday at 10:00 online (or, if possible, in the IGI seminar room).

 If you're from outside IGI and would like to attend a particular session, contact `ceca [at] igi.tugraz.at`.

 ## Current presentation cycle

-Ceca, Christoph, Eben, Florian, Guozhang, Horst, Isabel, Max, Ozan, Roland, Romain, Thomas, Yujie
+Ceca, Christoph, Eben, Florian, Guozhang, Horst, Max, Ozan, Roland, Romain, Thomas, Yujie

 ## Presentations